mittelmark/git-gutter-vim/README.md

 :PlugInstall
 ```

-For other plugin managers check the documentation.
+For other plugin managers check their documentation.

 ## FAQ